 Skip to main content

-A contact is a professional relationship that isn’t a client or prospect.
-Contacts include referral sources, CPAs, attorneys, and other centers of influence who help your practice but aren’t paying customers.
+An other contact is a professional relationship that is not a client or prospect.
+Use other contacts to track CPAs, attorneys, referral sources, and other centers of influence who support your practice.

-Unlike clients and prospects (which are households with potentially multiple people), a contact represents a single individual:
+Unlike clients and prospects (which are households with multiple people), an other contact represents a single individual:

-• One person — Contacts have exactly one person record
+• One person — Each other contact has exactly one person record

 • Professional focus — Designed for business relationships, not family units

-• No service tier — Contacts don’t have tiers, AUM, or review schedules
+• No service tier — Other contacts do not have tiers, AUM, or review schedules

-• Linkable — Can be associated with a business or organization
+• Linkable to a business — Can be associated with a business record

 • CPAs and accountants — Tax professionals you collaborate with